The State of New Jersey Now Mandates the Use of a Qualified Income Trust (QIT) for Excess Income to Qualify for Medicaid Long-Term Care

 All QIT documents must include the following provisions:

-- The QIT must be irrevocable;
+- The QIT must be irrevocable; it cannot be a revocable trust.

-- Health insurance premiums;
+- Then, health insurance premiums;

 Fredrick P. Niemann Esq.